 Competition for skilled personnel in our industry is intense and may limit our ability to hire and retain highly qualified personnel on acceptable terms, in a timely manner or at all.
 To induce valuable employees to remain at our company, in addition to salary and cash incentives, we have provided equity incentive awards that vest over time, and from time to time we will consider additional forms of incentives given then-prevailing company circumstances and market conditions.
 The value to employees of restricted stock units and awards and stock options that vest over time may be significantly affected by movements in our stock price that are beyond our control, and may at any time be insufficient to counteract more lucrative offers from other companies.
-Despite our efforts to retain valuable employees, members of our management, scientific and development teams are at-will employees and may terminate their employment with us on short notice.
-We do not maintain "key man" insurance policies on the lives of these individuals or the lives of any of our other employees.
+Despite our efforts to retain valuable employees, members of our management, scientific and development teams are at-will employees.
 Given the stage of our programs and our plans to expand operations, our success also depends on our ability to continue to attract, retain and motivate highly skilled junior, mid-level and senior personnel across our organization.